William A. M. Burden Sr.: Career

 Immediately after leaving school, Burden, Francis Lee Higginson, John L. Saltonstall, and Augustus Jay took a trip around the world.
 He eventually returned to New York City, where he worked for James D. Smith & Co.
 On August 19, 1903, he purchased a seat on the New York Stock Exchange from Henry G. Weil for $60,000.

 On October 1, 1907, Burden retired as a floor member of James D. Smith & Co. due to ill health.
 He was sent abroad to recover, however his health did not improve.

 Personal life

-On April 12, 1904, he married Florence Vanderbilt Twombly, daughter of Hamilton McKown Twombly and Florence Adele Vanderbilt Twombly and a granddaughter of William Henry Vanderbilt, at Saint Thomas Church in Manhattan.
+On April 12, 1904, he married Florence Vanderbilt Twombly, daughter of Hamilton McKown Twombly and Florence Vanderbilt Twombly and a granddaughter of William Henry Vanderbilt, at Saint Thomas Church in Manhattan.
 The couple had two sons, William A. M. Burden Jr. (who became the U.S. Ambassador to Belgium) and Shirley Carter Burden (who became a prominent photographer).

-On December 2, 1908, The New York Times reported that his illness had gotten worse and that he had been bedridden for several months.
+On December 2, 1908, The New York Times reported that his unknown illness had gotten worse and he had been bedridden for several months.
 Doctors were unable to diagnose or treat Burden's illness, which was described by The New York Times as a "chronic recurrent fever" that "attacks the patient suddenly...if he recovers, the only thing to do is prepare him for the next attack, which is sure to come".
-He died on February 2, 1909, at his home in Manhattan.
+He died on February 2, 1909, aged 31, at his home in Manhattan.